projectlistick/listick_fake_gps/README.md

 2. The second way: Move .apk of Listick Fake GPS in /system/priv-app/ manually.
 You can use TWRP or System App Converter to do this.

 ## License
-Listick Fake GPS is distributed under https://github.com/listickfakegps/listick_fake_gps/blob/main/LICENSE.md Please, keep the original app name on forks.
+Listick Fake GPS is distributed under GNU GPL V3.